dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 Traditional festivals are often commercialised, which makes some people feel that their original cultural meaning is being lost.

-Traditional festivals are often commercialised, which makes some people feel that their original cultural meaning is being lost.
+Traditional festivals are often commercialised, causing some people feel that their original cultural meaning is being lost.

+(不可以，有festival跟people 兩個主詞)
 ---

 ### **19. Task 2 Education 題**

 Some schools focus heavily on exam results, which may prevent students from developing creativity and critical thinking.

+ ok, 做補充用

 ---

 ### **20. Task 2 Environment 題**

 Governments have introduced strict regulations on factory emissions, which improved air quality in many industrial regions.

+ ok, 做補充用